A massive quiescent galaxy at redshift 4.658

-On 16\textsuperscript{th} November 2022, we obtained medium-resolution spectroscopy $(R=\lambda/\Delta\lambda=1000$) through the JWST NIRSpec fixed slit, integrating for 3 hours with the G235M grism and 2 hours with the G395M grism, providing continuous wavelength coverage from $\lambda=1.7-5.1\mu$m.
-These data, shown in Fig. \ref{fig:spectrum1}, reveal a full suite of extremely deep Balmer absorption features, from which we measure a spectroscopic redshift of $4.6582\pm0.0002$, consistent with previous photometric data and the VUDS spectrum.
-The spectrum strongly resembles that of an A-type star, and is reminiscent of lower-redshift post-starburst galaxies \cite{Goto2007, Wild2009, Wild2020}, with a H$\delta$ equivalent width (EW), as measured by the H$\delta_\mathrm{A}$ Lick index, of $7.9 \pm 0.3$\AA, comparable to the most extreme values observed in the local Universe \cite{Kauffmann2003}.
+During the past 5 years, several studies have identified GS-9209 as a candidate high-redshift massive quiescent galaxy \cite{Merlin2018, Carnall2020}, based on its blue colours at wavelengths, $\lambda = 2 - 8\ \mu$m and non-detection at millimetre wavelengths \cite{Santini2019}.
+GS-9209 is also not detected in X-rays \cite{Luo2017}, at radio wavelengths \cite{Bonzini2013}, or at $\lambda=24\ \mu$m \cite{Dunlop2007}.
+The faint, red nature of the source (with magnitudes $H_\mathrm{AB}=24.7$ and $K_\mathrm{AB}=23.6$) means that near-infrared spectroscopy with ground-based instrumentation is prohibitively expensive.
+The JWST NIRSpec data, shown in Figure \ref{fig:spectrum1}, reveal a full suite of extremely deep Balmer absorption features, with a H$\delta$ equivalent width (EW), as measured by the H$\delta_\mathrm{A}$ Lick index, of $7.9 \pm 0.3$ \AA, comparable to the most extreme values observed in the local Universe \cite{Kauffmann2003}.
 These spectral features strongly indicate this galaxy has undergone a sharp decline in star-formation rate (SFR) during the preceding few hundred Myr.

-The observed continuum is relatively smooth, as is the case for A-type stars, with only two clearly detected metal absorption features: the Ca\,\textsc{k} line at 3934\AA\ and the Na\,\textsc{d} feature at 5895\AA.
-The Ca\,\textsc{h} line at 3969\AA\ is blended with the much stronger H$\epsilon$ Balmer line.
-The spectrum exhibits only the merest suspicion of [O\,\textsc{ii}] 3727\AA\ and [O\,\textsc{iii}] 4959\AA, 5007\AA\ emission, and no apparent infilling of H$\beta$ or any of the higher-order Balmer absorption lines.
-However, as can be seen in Fig. \ref{fig:spectrum2}, both H$\alpha$ and [N\textsc{ii}] 6584\AA\ are clearly albeit weakly detected in emission, with H$\alpha$ also exhibiting an obvious broad component.
-This broad component, along with the relative strength of [N\,\textsc{ii}] compared with the narrow H$\alpha$ line indicate the presence of an accreting supermassive black hole: an active galactic nucleus (AGN).
+The spectrum exhibits only the merest suspicion of [O\,\textsc{ii}] 3727 \AA\ and [O\,\textsc{iii}] 4959\AA, 5007 \AA\ emission, and no apparent infilling of H$\beta$ or any of the higher-order Balmer absorption lines.
+However, as can be seen in Figure \ref{fig:spectrum2}, both H$\alpha$ and [N\textsc{ii}] 6584 \AA\ are clearly albeit weakly detected in emission, with H$\alpha$ also exhibiting an obvious broad component.
+This broad component, along with the relative strength of [N\,\textsc{ii}] compared with the narrow H$\alpha$ line, indicate the presence of an accreting supermassive black hole: an active galactic nucleus (AGN).
 However, the extreme EWs of the observed Balmer absorption features indicate that the continuum emission must be strongly dominated by the stellar component.
-Nevertheless, the AGN contribution to GS-9209 must be carefully modelled when fitting the spectrum of this source to extract reliable stellar population properties (see Section \ref{sec:method_fitting}).